RajdeepC14/Tours-and-Travels-Website-Full-Stack-Website/README.md

-SCREENSHOTS OF THE WEBSITE HAVE BEEN ATTACHED IN THE 'images' FOLDER! home--> Images of the Home page about--> Images of the About section package--> Images of the Packages section book--> Images of the Booking section book_db--> Image of the Database
+SCREENSHOTS OF THE WEBSITE HAVE BEEN ATTACHED IN THE 'images' FOLDER!

+home--> Images of the Home page.

+about--> Images of the About section.

+package--> Images of the Packages section.

+book--> Images of the Booking section.

+book_db--> Image of the Database.